Dafydd-E/breadth-first-dictionary-search/README.md

 ## Unit Testing

-Once my implementations had been completed I added Unit Tests, to ensure that my classes and methods behaved the way I expected them too and to ensure that any additional change sets didn't break functionality.
+Once my implementations had been completed I added Unit Tests, to ensure that my classes and methods behaved the way I expected them to and to ensure that any additional change sets didn't break functionality.

 I didn't use TDD in this small project due to it's size and the timeline I didn't want to create my test without ensuring that I could finish the project by the due date.